Doane's Commitment to Nontraditional Students

-Throughout Doane's 146-year history, the university has provided students with dedicated faculty and quality programs.
-The highest priority for Doane faculty is to continually improve the teaching and learning process.
+Throughout Doane's 140-year history, the college has provided students with dedicated faculty and quality programs.
+The highest priority for Doane College faculty is to continually improve the teaching and learning process.
 Faculty also are active with scholarly research and publication, community service, and campus life.

-In addition, the Teacher Education unit at Doane University is accredited by the Council for the Accreditation of Educator Preparation, 1140 19th St. N.W., Suite 400, Washington, DC 20036.
+In addition, the Teacher Education unit at Doane College is accredited by the Council for the Accreditation of Educator Preparation (1140 19th St. N.W., Suite 400, Washington, DC 20036).
 CAEP can be reached at 202.223.0077 or caepnet.org.
 This accreditation covers initial teacher preparation programs and advanced educator preparation programs.

-Documentation of accreditation may be viewed upon request in the Doane University President's Office.
+Documentation of accreditation may be viewed upon request in the Doane College President's Office.